hardlyardi/faststackplus/README.md

 ## Why?

 - STACKS WERE NOT MEANT TO BE TABLES
-- YEARS `table.insert`, yet NO REAL-WORLD USE FOUND for THE HASH PORTION
+- YEARS OF `table.insert`, yet NO REAL-WORLD USE FOUND for THE HASH PORTION
 - Wanted to store values in order?
 We had a tool for that: It was called "VARIABLES"
 - Yes, please give me `table.clone` of something.
 Please give me SORTED ARRAY of it. - Statements dreamed up by the utterly Derranged